 If you are not comfortable attending the hearing, you can submit your Victim Impact Statement and the Victim Coordinator will present the statement to the Commission on your behalf.

 If at a live hearing, the Commission decision will be read during the hearing.

-If the hearing was conducting in Executive Session, the decisions will be posted on the Parole Commission webpage under the Commission Decisions tab.
+If the hearing was conducting in Executive Session, the decisions will be posted on the Parole Commission webpage under the Decisions tab.

-All decisions are posted on the Parole Commission web page under the Commission Decisions tab, five (5) working days after the conclusion of the monthly hearing session.
+All decisions are posted on the Parole Commission web page under the Decisions tab, five (5) working days after the conclusion of the monthly hearing session.